dwatersonIO/django-crud-fbv/README.md

-# Basic Django CRUD function-based view with HTMX
+# Basic Django CRUD app with FBvs and HTMX
 This Notes is a basic Django app with file-baased viewss plus htmx to demostrate how to provide a smoother user experience by avoiding full-page refreshings.
 With HTMX one can produce similar functionality to a SPA without the added overhead of serving and API and using a Javascript framework.
 For HTMX I used the django-htmx package which extends the Request object allowing the View to determine if the request was a regular request or a HTMX request.